odinuv/web/index.md

 *Who am I?* Main authors of this book are [Ondrej Popelka](https://www.linkedin.com/in/odinuv/) and [Jiri Lysek](https://www.linkedin.com/in/jiri-lysek/).
 We were teachers of APV course at [Mendel University in Brno](http://mendelu.cz/en/) in the past years.
-This course is currently maintaind by [Jan Kolomaznik](https://www.linkedin.com/in/jan-kolomazn%C3%ADk-137925160/).
+This course is currently maintained by [Jan Kolomaznik](https://www.linkedin.com/in/jan-kolomazn%C3%ADk-137925160/).

 ## Contributing
 If you find errors or weak spots in the book, please open an issue on [Github repository](https://github.com/ujpef/site/issues).
 If you feel